TZstatsADS/ADS_Teaching/README.md

 ### Project cycle 4: Algorithm implementation and evaluation
 #### Week 10 (3/31)
++ Introduction to Project 4
++ Overview of entity resolution algorithms

 #### Week 11 (4/7)
++ Q&A on algorithms
++ Team meetings

 #### Week 12 (4/14)
 + Project 4 presentations